jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

 You want clear answers to:

-- “Where can this box talk to?”
+- "Where can this box talk to--
-- “How does data ever leave this subnet?”
+- "How does data ever leave this subnet--

 ### 5.1 Network-level outbound